FreshAirTonight/af2complex/README.md

 DL models re-trained for AlphaFold-multimer have not been tested and are not required.

 After you have set up AlphaFold 2, please clone this repository and follow the guide to run examples as described below.
+This installation step takes seconds or several minutes, dependent on your network speed.

 ## Example